-Tenet Security's Threat Labs just published research showing how a single fake Sentry error report hijacked the AI coding agent inside a $250 billion Fortune 100 company, then did the same thing to more than 100 other organizations across six continents.
-The attack, which Tenet calls Agentjacking, required no breach, no stolen credentials, and no phishing email.
+Here's what they were shrugging at.
+Tenet Security's Threat Labs published research showing how a single fake Sentry error report hijacked the AI coding agent inside a $250 billion Fortune 100 company, then did the same thing to more than 100 other organizations across six continents.
+The attack, which Tenet calls Agentjacking, needed no breach, no stolen credentials, and no phishing email.
 An attacker posts a crafted error event to Sentry using a public DSN, the same write-only credential Sentry intentionally embeds in frontend JavaScript on countless production websites.
-The error contains a fake "Resolution" section formatted to look exactly like Sentry's own remediation guidance.
-When a developer asks their coding agent to triage the bug, the agent reads that fake resolution as a trusted instruction and runs the attacker's code, with the developer's own credentials, on the developer's own machine.
-Tenet found 2,388 organizations exposed and confirmed agent execution at more than 100 of them, spanning finance, healthcare, government, and a cloud security vendor that should have known better.
+The error carries a fake "Resolution" section formatted to look exactly like Sentry's own remediation guidance.
+A developer asks their coding agent to triage the bug, the agent reads that fake resolution as a trusted instruction, and it runs the attacker's code, with the developer's own credentials, on the developer's own machine.
+Tenet found 2,388 organizations exposed and confirmed agent execution at more than 100 of them, spanning finance, healthcare, government, and a cloud security vendor that should've known better.

 Not a Sentry Bug.
 A Property of How Agents Are Built.

-None of this required a clever exploit.
-Sentry's own engineering leadership told Tenet the flaw was "technically not defensible" and declined to fix it at the root; they added a content filter for one specific payload string and called it a day.
-The real problem sits underneath Sentry entirely: any AI coding agent connected through MCP treats whatever a tool returns as authoritative system output, the same way it would treat a developer's own instructions.
-The agent has no way to tell the difference between an error message generated by a real application crash and one an attacker typed into a public API.
-That's not a Sentry bug.
-That's how MCP-connected agents are built, full stop, and it shows up wherever an agent reads externally influenced data and acts on it.
+None of this needed a clever exploit, and that's the uncomfortable part.
+Any AI coding agent connected through MCP treats whatever a tool returns as authoritative system output, the same way it'd treat a developer's own typed instructions.
+The agent's got no way to tell the difference between an error message generated by a real application crash and one an attacker typed into a public API.
+That's how MCP-connected agents are built, full stop, not a Sentry bug, and it shows up anywhere an agent reads externally influenced data and acts on it.

 Sandboxing and Prompt Defenses Both Failed

 Tenet ran the payload against Cursor, Claude Code, and Codex; eighty-five percent of agents executed it.
 Sandboxing didn't help.
 A network-restricted CI agent running inside a CircleCI pipeline got hit anyway, because the malicious instruction rode in through data the agent was specifically asked to read, not through some open port an EDR tool would flag.
-Prompt-layer defenses failed too; Tenet tried telling agents explicitly, through system prompts and skills, to ignore untrusted data, and the agents executed the payload regardless.
-Every step in the chain is authorized by design, which means EDR, WAF, IAM, and the firewall all watch it happen and see nothing wrong.
+Prompt-layer defenses failed too.
+Tenet tried telling agents explicitly, through system prompts and skills, to ignore untrusted data, and the agents executed the payload regardless.

 Air-Gapped Closes the Cloud Category.
 It Doesn't Close This One.